-What starts out as lagging performance could eventually become the dreaded “500 Internal Server Error”.
+What starts as lagging performance could eventually become the dreaded “500 Internal Server Error”.
 Once again, consistency is the key here.
 If you’re frequently seeing these errors when trying to navigate your website or perform tasks in the WordPress back end, something’s wrong.

 The exact cause can vary.
 If you recently made a change to your site’s .htaccess file, for example, a buggy line of code may have done it.
 Another possibility is that your website ran up against the PHP memory limit and timed out.

 Memory issues can be traced with the aforementioned Query Monitor.
 Learning the cause of the error is vital.
 You might find that it’s a poorly-written plugin that is bleeding you dry, or it may simply be a case of too much traffic and not enough resources.